 If you’re looking for a different kind of palafitos experience, hop on a boat and you’ll be able to view the stilt houses from the water.
-There are boat rides of varying length and price, but departures are regular.
+There are boat rides of varying lengths and prices, but departures are regular.
 Simply walk down to the port and ask around.
-Here again, English is not widely spoken; however, they’ll get your drift if you say “palafitos”.
-The average price seemed to be 3,000 – 4,000 pesos for around a 30 minute boat ride.
-There was also a boat excursion offering a one hour tour that included both a boat ride and walking through the palafitos.
+Here again, English is not widely spoken; however, they’ll get your drift if you say “palafitos“.
+The average price seemed to be 3,000 – 4,000 pesos for around a 30-minute boat ride.
+There was also a boat excursion offering a one-hour tour that included both a boat ride and walking through the palafitos.

 Travel Tip: The best pictures of the palafitos are taken at high tide when the reflection of the houses can been seen in the water.
 Be sure to check the tide schedule, if this is important to you.
 Alternatively, spend a full 24 hours so that you can be guaranteed a high tide.
 Of course, sunny weather is also ideal to help with those palafitos reflections!

 San Francisco Church

 Aside from seeing the palafitos, the other main attraction in Castro is visiting the UNESCO San Francisco Church.
 It’s located in the main plaza, in front of the Cruz del Sur station.
 You won’t have to worry about accidentally passing by this pastel yellow and purple marvel.